-Further, we agree with Senator Wyden who said "A short-term extension [of SRS] is not a long-term solution for these communities.
+Further, we agree with the Chairman who said in a recent article "A short-term extension [of SRS] is not a long-term solution for these communities.
 We've got to get our people back to work in the woods, for example.
 We have got to increase the number of jobs in resource-dependent communities where there's federal lands and federal water.
 We believe that can be done consistent with protecting our environmental values."

-Our mission echoes that sentiment; Long term economic vitality must include legislation requiring active sustainable forest management to achieve resilient forest lands managed by the US Forest Service and the Bureau of Land Management.
+Our mission statement and Principles for Legislation (attached) echoes that sentiment; Long term economic vitality must include legislation requiring active sustainable forest management to achieve resilient forest lands managed by the US Forest Service and ... the Bureau of Land Management.